cetin-ckaya/cetin-ckaya/README.md

 ## 🚀 About Me
 - Developing projects primarily with **Java and C#**, along with **Python and SQL**
-- Particularly interested in **Backend Development, Software Systems, and Data Analysis**
+- Interested in **Backend Development, Software Systems, and Data Analysis**
 - Actively exploring **Prompt Engineering** and effective interaction with large language models

 ---